refinery-platform/refinery-platform/README.rst

     $ mkvirtualenv -a $(pwd) refinery-deployment

-Install Fabric (assumes python-dev package is installed, for example in Ubuntu: apt-get install python-dev):
+Install Fabric (assumes header files for Python are installed, for example in Ubuntu: apt-get install python-dev):

 .. code-block:: bash